 - hallucinations – hearing, seeing, smelling or feeling things that are not there

-- a manic mood – talking and thinking too much or too quickly, feeling "high" or "on top of the world"
+- mania – feeling very "high" or overactive, for example, talking and thinking too much or too quickly, restlessness or losing normal inhibitions

 - a low mood – showing signs of depression, being withdrawn or tearful, lacking energy, having a loss of appetite, anxiety, agitation or trouble sleeping

 - sometimes a mixture of both a manic mood and a low mood - or rapidly changing moods

 - feeling very confused

 Postpartum psychosis is a serious mental illness that should be treated as a medical emergency.
 It can get worse rapidly and the illness can risk the safety of the mother and baby.